department-of-veterans-affairs/va-mobile-feature-support/collab-cycle/Overpay Copay Architecture Intent.md

 ## Rollout plan
 - List scope of any feature flags
-  - We plan to use a feature flag for this work.
-Putting the entire feature behind this flag and gradually rolling it out to production when the time comes
+  - We plan to use a feature flag for this work and enabling it when the time comes
+  - If there are any issues with the feature then we can disable the flag
 - Identify other teams to coordinate with
   - We'll coordinate with the Financial Management Team in case of any issues
 - Describe rollback plan